 - Place it in the smoker.

-- Remove it and serve it with some best-matched sideline.
+- Remove it and serve it with a side of your choosing.

 Frequently Asked Questions